 Would you erase some of your memories if you could?
 This movie works on many levels and is an incredibly clever science fiction movie that is also romantic.
 Its story is both surreal and believable at the same time.

-Is it that old?
-Wow.
-Anyway, Wall-E is a stunning, charming and an emotional movie set in a post-apocalyptic future.
+Wall-E is a stunning, charming, and emotional movie set in a post-apocalyptic future.
 The story revolves around a lonely garbage disposal robot left alone on Earth.
 The movie quickly turns into a love story for Wall-E.

 A quasi-documentary that explores mankind living side by side with alien "immigrants".
 It exposes men's tribal nature while telling a story of one of them turning into something unrecognizable.